 On February 2, 2016, US Secretary of Defence Ash Carter announced the US plans to increase significantly its military presence in Europe to (Eastern Europe), saying that it would lead to a quadrupling of funding to 3.4 billion US dollars in 2017 for the US force posture in Europe, and would be a timely and significant contribution to NATO’s collective defence, and security of Europe.

-On the other side, while describing financial problems like sharp decline in stock prices, less available credit etc., the US Federal Reserve Chair Janet Yellen made clear in congressional testimony on February 10, 2016 by stating, “The United States have recently become less supportive of growth…she sees an economy that faces increased risk.”
+On the other side, while describing financial problems like the sharp decline in stock prices, less available credit, etc., the US Federal Reserve Chair Janet Yellen made this clear in congressional testimony on February 10, 2016, by stating, “The United States has recently become less supportive of growth…she sees an economy that faces increased risk.”

-Nevertheless, the cost of these long-term military engagements purely in terms of dollar will accelerate multiple problems of Americans, including casualties and frustration in troops and their families, which will further add to the internal problems of America, especially backfiring on the ordinary Americans.
+Nevertheless, the cost of these long-term military engagements purely in terms of dollars will accelerate multiple problems for Americans, including casualties and frustration in troops and their families, which will further add to the internal problems of America, especially backfiring on the ordinary Americans.

-Returning to our earlier discussion, the President Gorbachev had called Afghanistan a “bleeding wound” which culminated into collapse of the former Russia.
-In the same sense, global war on terror is likely to prove “bleeding wound” for the US which is moving on the Soviet Union’s tract of disintegration.
+Returning to our earlier discussion, President Gorbachev had called Afghanistan a “bleeding wound” which culminated in collapse of former Russia.
+In the same sense, the global war on terror is likely to prove a “bleeding wound” for the US which is moving on the Soviet Union’s tract of disintegration.

 Sajjad Shaukat writes on international affairs and is the author of the book: US vs Islamic Militants, Invisible Balance of Power: Dangerous Shift in International Relations and can be reached at firstname.lastname@example.org